-Through private donations, the Foundation provides lodging and meals for immediate survivors and assists with travel expenses.
+Through private donations, the Foundation provides lodging and meals for immediate next-of-kin of firefighters being honored and assists with travel expenses.
 This allows family members to participate in the public tributes, and in Family Day sessions conducted by trained grief counselors.

-We also have a full schedule of events planned for returning survivors and many opportunities to volunteer.
+Anyone whose firefighter was previously honored at the National Memorial is also welcome to attend the Memorial Weekend.
+There are events planned for our returning survivors and many opportunities to volunteer.
 Returning survivors are the best source of support for family members attending the Memorial Weekend for the first time.

 We recognize that firefighters who lose a fellow firefighter in the line of duty are survivors, too.
 We want you to be part of the weekend activities.
 You have the opportunity to serve as a Fire Service Escort to the family of your fallen firefighter.